 What is forensic accounting?

-Forensic accounting firms like Culpepper CPA get hired to analyze records, look for evidence of misconduct, and report on what they found.
+Forensic accounting firms like Culpepper CPA get hired to analyze records, look for evidence of misconduct, and report their findings.
 The best forensic accounting firms also provide litigation support and forensic accountants will sometimes testify in court.

-Financial disputes may be business related or personal in nature, and their complexity and duration vary widely, kind of like court cases.
+Financial disputes may be business related or personal in nature, and their complexity and duration vary widely, just like court cases.
 Here are some common examples of situations where forensic accounting comes into play: